unknwon/orbiter/README.md

 ![](public/img/orbiter-brand.png)

-Orbiter is a server that collects and redistributes webhooks over the network.
+Orbiter is a tool for collecting and redistributing webhooks over the network.

 ## Features